Product

 A few accounts receivable solutions to this challenge include:

 • Remind the customer that payment is due before the invoice due date.
-Not everyone is organized and you would be surprised how effective sending a reminder a few days before payment is due is at increasing timely payments.
+If a company is still relying on manual payment processing, it’s easy to get overwhelmed.
+You’d be surprised how effective sending a reminder a few days before payment is due.

 • Contact the customer as soon as payment is late.
 If a payment is late, contact the customer directly in a friendly but direct manner, and attempt to find out why their payment is late.
 More often than not, you can reach an agreement with a customer, or may even discover that they already made a payment that went unnoticed by your accounts receivable team.